bkataru/donotnut/README.md

 idea from brain fart 7592738

->  _what if i reimagine the famous [`donut.c`](https://www.a1k0n.net/2021/01/13/optimizing-donut.html) in TypeScript but make it more kawaii UwU_
+>  _what if i reimagine the famous [`donut.c`](https://www.a1k0n.net/2021/01/13/optimizing-donut.html) in TypeScript as boo's valentine's day present UwU_
 > _ooh ooh, maybe I should also build a mobile app for it using Cordova OwO_

-recreating the famous donut.c using TypeScript & Cordova but making it more kawaii

 valentine's day gift 🥺 for a very special someone 🐱🐱